Ordisoftware/Hebrew-Calendar/README.md

 - Copy the report to the clipboard.
 - Save the report to a text file.
 - Export data to CSV.
-- Navigation by day window from the tray icon.
+- Navigation by day window from the Tray Icon.
 - English, French.

 ## Requirements